 Sections 4941 through 4945 and section 4955 do not apply to foreign private foundations that receive substantially all of their support (other than gross investment income) from sources outside the United States.
 These organizations must complete this form and file it in the same manner as other private foundations.
-However, they and foundation managers and self-dealers do not have to pay any tax that would otherwise be due on this return.
+However, these organizations as well as foundation managers and self-dealers, do not have to pay any tax that would otherwise be due on this return.